Wine Not Comparable to other Alcohol

-Step by Step Recovery feel that the french ministers comments are irresponsible and based on a lack of addiction knowledge.
+Step by Step Recovery feel that the French minister’s comments are irresponsible and based on a lack of addiction knowledge.

 Any alcohol can be abused and any alcohol, including wine, can be addictive.
-Regardless whether it is beer, wine, alcopops, larger or spirits all alcohol should be treated with the same respect and caution.
+Regardless whether it is beer, wine, alcopops, lager or spirits all alcohol should be treated with the same respect and caution.

 Alcohol Addiction Help